Five Tips for Easy Fall Coffee Table Decorating

 If you feel a little stuck when styling your fall coffee table tray, try this easy combination:

-3. Trio of candlesticks with battery-operated taper candles (THESE are my favorite!)
+3. Trio (or odd number) of candlesticks with battery-operated taper candles (THESE are my favorite!)

 I think the most important thing is that your coffee table decor works around your family’s lifestyle, rather than trying to always work around the decor.